aantron/ocaml.org/data/planet/rgrinberg/deriving-slowly.md

 source:
 ---

-<p>There&rsquo;s been some recent grumbling about the usability of ppx in OCaml, and
+<p>There’s been some recent grumbling about the usability of ppx in OCaml, and
-instead of just letting it slide again, I&rsquo;ve decided to do something constructive about this and write a little tutorial on how to write a
+instead of just letting it slide again, I’ve decided to do something constructive about this and write a little tutorial on how to write a
 <code class="docutils literal notranslate"><span class="pre">deriving</span></code> plugin.</p>